skyzh/mini-lsm/mini-lsm-book/src/week1-06-write-path.md

 We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.

+## Bonus Tasks

+* **Implement Write Stall.** When the number of memtables exceed the maximum number too much, you can stop users from writing to the storage engine.
+You may also implement write stall for L0 tables in week 2 after you have implemented compactions.

 {{#include copyright.md}}